Investing for endowments

-Foundations and endowment portfolios often have two conflicting investment objectives that Evans and Partners can help manage to ensure the best possible outcome for all.
+Foundations and endowment portfolios often have two conflicting investment objectives that Evans and Partners can help manage to facilitate an effective outcome.

 - In the short term, portfolios must provide cash flows sufficient to cover distribution requirements.